EricMGS/ehr-migration-pipeline/README.md

 2. **Feasibility testing:** The software performs tests to confirm the viability of the migration.
 3. **Data categorization:** The software categorizes the data before conversion to apply centralized rules and maintain database format independence.
 4. **Data conversion:** The software converts the data using a centralized repository of rules.
-5. **Data import:** The software imports the converted data into the destination system.
+5. **Data import:** The software imports the converted data into the destination system and verifies its accuracy against the source.

 ## Benefits:

-- **Rules-based development:** Define data conversion rules, not code, for easier script creation and maintenance.
+- **Rules-based development:** Define rules for data conversion, not code, for easier script creation and maintenance.
-- **Automatic system and version identification:** Ensures the correct conversion rules are applied.
+- **Automatic system and version identification:** Ensures that the correct conversion rules are applied.
-- **Increased flexibility:** Migrate data from various systems.
+- **Increased flexibility:** Supports migration from various systems.
-- **Improved accuracy:** Data validation features minimize errors.
+- **Improved accuracy:** Data validation helps to minimize errors.
-- **Centralized maintenance:** Easily manage and update conversion rules.
+- **Centralized maintenance:** Centralized management and updating of conversion rules.
-- **Destination database format independence:** Centrally maintain rules regardless of database format changes.
+- **Destination database format independence:** Rules are maintained centrally, regardless of database format changes.
-- **Scale and Extensibility:** Migrate data from a wide range of EHR and related systems.
+- **Scale and Extensibility:** Supports migration from a wide range of EHR and related systems.

 This software simplifies EHR data migration with enhanced reliability, making it a valuable tool for organizations navigating complex data transfer.